Authored by the expert who managed and guided the team behind the Uruguay Property Pack

 Do banks lend to foreigners in Punta Del Este in 2026?

-As of early 2026, mortgage financing is available to foreign buyers in Punta Del Este, but it is significantly more restricted than for local residents, with most foreign buyers choosing to purchase with cash or by leveraging assets in their home country rather than navigating Uruguayan bank requirements.
+As of 2026, mortgage financing is available to some foreign buyers in Punta Del Este, but most foreign buyers should still plan as if they need cash or a large down payment.

 You can also read our latest update about mortgage and interest rates in Uruguay.